 3. Performance is keyWhen you're using your monitor, you're staring at its screen.
-Make sure you like the types of images it displays before you buy.
-The best way to do this is obviously to see it in performance.
-Monitor reviews are helpful when deciding between multiple monitors, but no one else can determine a monitor's image quality better than your own eyes.
+Obvious, yes, but it's important to make sure you like the types of images it displays before you buy.
+The best way to do this is obviously to see it in person.
+Monitor reviews are helpful when deciding between multiple monitors, but nothing can determine a monitor's image quality better than your own eyes.
 If possible, try before you buy.

-17 to 20-inchMany 17-inch monitors have 4:3 aspect ratios and although small, may not fit the needs of many people today who have grown accustomed to wide-screen displays.
-Nineteen-inch screens are typically wide screens with 16:10 aspect ratios.
+17- to 20-inchMany 17-inch monitors have 4:3 aspect ratios, which may not fit the needs of many people today who have grown accustomed to wide-screen displays.
+Nineteen-inch screens are typically wide screens with a 16:10 aspect ratio.
 Unfortunately, their resolutions don't usually break the 1,366x768-pixel barrier.
 As for 20-inchers, you likely won't find one these days not sporting a 16:9 aspect ratio with a 1,600x900-pixel resolution.
 Not the sharpest resolution, but at least HD (720P) movies will play at their natural aspect ratio.
-Prices in these sizes can range anywhere from $100 to $350.
+Prices for these sizes can range anywhere from $100 to $350.

-21.5- to 23-inchThe 21.5- and 22-inch monitors are the smallest to sport a 1,920x1,080 resolution and at this size, monitors begin to feature more useful connections like HDMI and even DisplayPort.
+21.5- to 23-inchThe 21.5- and 22-inch monitors are the smallest with 1,920x1,080 resolution and at this size, monitors begin to feature more useful connections like HDMI and even DisplayPort.
 Prices in these sizes range from $130 to up to $500 depending on the panel technology, which we'll discuss later.

 27- to 30-inchTwenty-seven-inch monitors are capable of 1,920x1,080- and 2,560x1,440-pixel resolutions.
 Prices start at $250 for the lower-resolution models, but can reach well over $1,000 for extreme-definition versions.
 The 30-inch displays run at 2,560x1,600 pixels, start at about $1,100, and can reach upward of $3,000.
 However, with the advent of extreme-definition 27-inch displays, 30-inch displays are having a difficult time justifying their price.

-Panel typeCRTs have effectively been replaced by their thinner and brighter sister, the LCD.
-Under the umbrella of LCD technology, there are a few choices to consider before buying a monitor.
+Panel typeThe CRT has effectively been replaced by its thinner and brighter sister, the LCD.
+Under the umbrella of LCD technology, there are a few choices to make before buying a monitor.
 First, you'll have to decide which panel technology is right for you.